 Able to climb any tree very quickly and can come down headfirst or tail end first.
 Its nails can grip bark no matter which way it climbs because it can rotate its hind feet nearly 180 degrees so that the hind toes always point up the tree.

-Active at night, sleeping in hollow trees or other dens during the day.
-Often mistakenly associated with forests, but also lives in grasslands, using underground dens.
+Active at night, sleeping in hollow trees or

+other dens during the day.
+Often mistakenly associated with forests.
+Also lives in grasslands, using underground dens, but never is far from water.